-The term chorizo refers to a specific type of pork sausage, traditionally prepared using natural intestinal casings.
-The predominant sources of chorizo are Spain and Portugal, where the tradition of making chorizo dates back to the Roman Empire.
-Chorizo is also popular in Mexican cuisine, though it can also be found in Central and South America and the Philippines.
-Mexicans make their chorizo using fresh and uncooked pork that is typically seasoned with vinegar and chile peppers.
-While the Spanish version is usually made with garlic, smoked red peppers, and paprika that gives it the distinctive deep-red color and smoky flavor.
+Chorizo is a specific type of pork sausage, traditionally prepared using natural intestinal casings, and found frequently in Spanish and Mexican cuisine.
+Chorizo can also be found in Central and South America and the Philippines.
+Mexicans make their chorizo using fresh and uncooked pork that is typically seasoned with vinegar and chili peppers while the Spanish version is usually made with garlic, smoked red peppers, and paprika which provides the distinctive deep-red color and smoky flavor.

 How to Eat It